containers/podman/dependencies/analyses/README.md

 ## Size of symbols in binary

 Once the binary is compiled, we can run another set of analyses on it.
-The `nm-symbols-analysis.sh` is a wrapper around `go tool nm` and prints a table with size in bytes followed by the symbols name.
+The `nm-symbols-analysis.sh` is a wrapper around `go tool nm` and prints a table with the size in bytes followed by the symbol's name.
 To avoid information overload, the scripts prints only symbols from the text/code segment.

 Running such an analysis on libpod may look as follows: